Last Updated on

 People in the South really are so friendly and everyone called us ‘sweetie’, ‘baby’ or ‘honey’ – sometimes all three in one sentence.
 We had random conversations with strangers almost everywhere – parks, restaurants, on the street, at the hotel.
 But one circumstance in particular really impressed.

-At one point we were happily wandering through the cobblestone lanes of Charleston’s French Quarter, and we heard a shout and saw a wave from a cheerful lady.
+At one point during our visit to Charleston we were happily wandering through the cobblestone lanes of the city’s French Quarter, and we heard a shout and saw a wave from a cheerful lady.
 Could she be talking to us, we wondered.
 Sure enough, she struck up a conversation and we got to talking about life in Charleston.
 After a few minutes, she invited us to her gallery.
 Called The Pink House, it the smallest gallery in Charleston.
 She did not want to sell us anything, just wanted us to see it.
 She talked about when it was built and by whom, just wanted to teach us a little bit about Charleston and told us a ghost story or two about the attic.
 We went up to check it out, but saw no ghosts that day.

 I am not sure where this ‘water’ stereotype of mine was formed…maybe country singers like Tim McGraw, who sang about Johnny’s daddy who was always taking him fishin’ or Alan Jackson’s nostalgia for his teen years spent on the Chattanooga river.
 Somehow I always picture southerners out on the water whenever possible.
 Some of the beaches, even on a Tuesday afternoon, were packed when we pulled up, others less so.
 Either way, what was so refreshing was how unpretentious the entire beach experience was.
 Going to the beach seemed to be about relaxing, not to showing off six pack abs or drinking overpriced fruity cocktails with little umbrellas in them.
 Instead, beach-goers included young couples with kids, octogenarians in speedos, kite-flyers, kite-surfers, sandcastle builders and large groups of friends or family having lunch under the sun.